bridging the gap between art and science.

 Mission Statement

-Founded by Dr. Sian Proctor who was the first Black woman to pilot a spacecraft, our mission is to encourage black, indigenous, and/or people of color (BIPOC) who are majoring in arts and humanities to use their knowledge and skills in careers that advance human spaceflight.
-We do this by exposing participants to experiential learning opportunities focused around science, technology, engineering, and math (STEM).
+Founded by Dr. Sian Leo Proctor, the first Black woman to pilot a spacecraft, our mission is to encourage Black, Indigenous, and/or People of Color (BIPOC) to use their knowledge and skills in careers that advance human spaceflight.
+We provide experiential learning opportunities focused on science, technology, engineering, and math (STEM).

-Proctor Foundation is also providing Space Camp scholarships to Community College Faculty.
+Proctor Foundation is also providing Space Camp scholarships to K-12 educators and Community College Faculty.
 Applicants must identify as Black, Indigenous, and/or People of Color and be employed full-time.
+See below for full list of qualifications.

 Dr. Proctor along with her Inspiration4 crew members were inducted into the Space Camp Hall of Fame in 2022.
 The Art of Space Camp will take place during the Space Camp Inspiration4 week each summer.